matteoramazzotti/slAudio/README.md

 and will produce

-- an html index file that displays an interactive page with sill images and an audio player
+- an html index file that displays an interactive page with still images and an audio player
 - a set of zip files for downloading the whole lesson
-- a video (mkv container, ~ 850 KB/min, 50 MB/h) with the all talking slides merged (video h264 1 fps, audio mp3 44100 Hz mono)
+- a video (mkv container, ~ 850 KB/min, 50 MB/h) with all the talking slides merged (video h264 1 fps, audio mp3 44100 Hz mono)

 It follows a simple step-by-step procedure to explain the talkingSlide approach: